 I was fortunate to have an academic advisor who truly cared about her students and aimed for student success.
 I felt comfortable asking her questions and found her advice useful, but that came out of forming a strong relationship with her – and I would encourage you to do the same.
 First, make sure this person is someone you are comfortable confiding in.
 If this person is not, seek an alternative – perhaps your favorite Accounting professor.
 The key is to find someone who can provide career advice and insight.

-Once you’ve confirmed you’re happy with your advisor, start building that relationship!
-Below are 5 easy tips to do so.
+Once you’ve confirmed you’re happy with your adviser, start building that relationship!
+Here are five easy tips to do so.

 - Schedule meetings in advance.
 Try to send an email a week in advance asking for this person’s availability and explaining your reason for the meeting.

 - Stick to 1-2 meeting topics.
 Each meeting should only focus on one or two topics at a time.
 This will allow the conversation to hone in on a clear answer.

 - Set realistic expectations.
 Don’t go into the meeting with the expectation that your advisor will be able to answer all of your concerns and questions in one session – instead, use this time to create achievable academic goals.